 Note to editors:

 - Schedule times reflect the arrival time of the train.
 Shows start roughly 15 minutes later unless listed otherwise.

 - For additional information, photos, a route map, broadcast b-roll, and downloadable pictures of the two trains, visit www.cpr.ca.

 About the Canadian Pacific Holiday Train

 Canadian Pacific's annual Holiday Train program is a rolling fundraising event that travels across Canada and the United States raising money, food, and awareness for food banks and hunger issues, hosting free holiday concerts along the way.
-Since 1999 the program has raised over C$10.6 million and 3.6 million pounds of food.
+Since 1999 the program has raised close to C$9.5 million and 3.3 million pounds of food.
 Each Holiday Train is about 1,000 feet in length with 14 rail cars decorated with hundreds of thousands of technology-leading LED lights and a modified boxcar that has been turned into a traveling stage for performers.

 About Canadian Pacific

 Canadian Pacific (TSX:CP)(NYSE:CP) is a transcontinental railway in Canada and the United States with direct links to eight major ports, including Vancouver and Montreal, providing North American customers a competitive rail service with access to key markets in every corner of the globe.
 CP is growing with its customers, offering a suite of freight transportation services, logistics solutions and supply chain expertise.
 Visit cpr.ca to see the rail advantages of Canadian Pacific.